amio/gitok/README.md

 # Gitok - Git Take Out

 🚀 A fast CLI tool to clone specific parts of Git repositories using sparse-checkout.
+Supports both GitHub and GitLab.

 ## Installation